Getting Started with MCXW23-EVK

 3. Build and Run

-The following steps will guide you through the health care IoT demo application using MCUXpresso for vs code extension for the Cortex-M33 application.
-The MCUXpresso extension for vs code installation and the SDK for the MCXW-Series can be found at the Get Software section of this Getting Started guide.
+The following steps will guide you through the healthcare IoT demo application using MCUXpresso for VS Code extension for the Arm® Cortex®-M33 application.
+The MCUXpresso extension for VS Code installation and the SDK for the MCXW-Series can be found in the Get Software section of this Getting Started guide.

 3.1 Build and Flash an Application Using MCUXpresso IDE

-1. Find the activity bar in the left-hand bar and click it to open it.
-Once it's open go to the explorer and open the project tab
+1. Find the activity bar in the left-hand bar and click to open it, then go to the Explorer and open the "PROJECTS" tab

 2. Build and flash application using MCUXpresso IDE - fig 1